 Have you noticed how expensive basil is in the grocery store?
 Growing my own basil, like other herbs, is one of the most cost-saving inclusions in my garden.
 Even if you buy the basil starts at your garden supply store in the spring and grow it in your garden, you’re saving money.
 But why stop there when harvesting and saving basil seed is so easy?

-In the two minutes it took to make this video for you, I harvested 5 basil seeds.
+Need a visual?
+In this two-minute video I harvested 5 basil seeds.
 Of course, I harvest more than that but you can see how simple it is!
-Click the video to see the simple steps.

 All it takes is a little planning ahead of time.
 Each summer I choose one basil plant to harvest and one to let develop flower stalks and go to seed.
 In this video I explained how to cut back the flower stalks to ensure a continuous supply of fresh basil all season.